nramnad/java/README.md

-# java
-For CI only
-Practing CI with great Devop's Icon's of 10 AM Batch
+Practing with Weekend Warriers of ICon